When you think gardening, think local seeds and supplies

 Two super easy and cheap ideas are cardboard egg cartons (poke holes in the bottom) and toilet paper rolls.
 There are tons of videos on Youtube to show you how.
 These are great options because you can just transplant your little seedlings, container and all, outside when you are ready.

-Some people use plastic salad containers (they already have those handy holes in the bottom), milk or cream cartons, coffee containers, drink bottles - pretty much anything that will hold soil and provide drainage.
+You can use plastic salad containers (they already have those handy holes in the bottom), milk or cream cartons, coffee containers, drink bottles - pretty much anything that will hold soil and provide drainage.
 Large clear or translucent plastic drink bottles (pop, water, orange juice, milk) can be cut to provide greenhouse-ish properties (again, Youtube will help you: try searching ‘milk jug greenhouse).

 Professional seed trays and supplies